CtripleU/alu-shell/init_files_variables_and_expansions/README.md

 ### Task 6 - Create a script that creates a new local variable.

-### Tsk 7 - Create a script that creates a new global variable.
+### Task 7 - Create a script that creates a new global variable.

+### Task 8 - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.